Silage: Safety

 Silos are potentially hazardous: deaths may occur in the process of filling and maintaining them, and several safety precautions are necessary.
 There is a risk of injury by machinery or from falls.
 When a silo is filled, fine dust particles in the air can become explosive because of their large aggregate surface area.
 Also, fermentation presents respiratory hazards.
 The ensiling process produces "silo gas" during the early stages of the fermentation process.
 Silage gas contains nitric oxide (NO), which will react with oxygen (O2) in the air to form nitrogen dioxide (NO2), which is toxic.
 Lack of oxygen inside the silo can cause asphyxiation.
 Molds that grow when air reaches cured silage can cause organic dust toxic syndrome.
 Collapsing silage from large bunker silos has caused deaths.

-Silage itself poses no special danger.
+Silage itself poses no special danger however the improvement in legislation to regulate the animal food industry has reduced the problems concerning food-related human diseases by improvement of the hygienic quality of silage.
+Milk from cows fed with silage containing clostridial spores could represent a risk in hard cheese production.
+A special focus has to be directed to zoonotic pathogens like listeria, mycotoxins, clostridia, and E. coli bacteria as a result of deficient hygiene in silage production and could end up in dairy products.

 Nutrition

 Ensilage can be substituted for root crops.
 Bulk silage is commonly fed to dairy cattle, while baled silage tends to be used for beef cattle, sheep and horses.
 The advantages of silage as animal feed are several: